OpenStickCommunity/GP2040-CE/docs/docs/rgb-leds.md

+---
+title: RGB LEDs
+# tags:
+# -
+pagination_next: null
+pagination_prev: null
+---

 # RGB LEDs

 ## Hardware Requirements

 GP2040-CE requires that addressable RGB LEDs be used for nearly all LED functions.

-The exception to this are [Player LEDs](add-ons/player-number.md), which can use pulse width modulation (PWM) to vary the brightness of the LEDs.
+The exception to this are [Player LEDs](./add-ons/player-number.md), which can use pulse width modulation (PWM) to vary the brightness of the LEDs.

 ## RGB LED Hotkeys